tylerFowler/authgw/README.md

     // general options, defaults are shown
     {
       tokenHeader: 'x-access-token', // the header to read & write an auth token
-      tokenSecret: '<randomly generated>' // the secret key used to encrypt the tokens }
+      tokenSecret: '<randomly generated>', // the secret key used to encrypt the tokens
+      tokenExpiredCode: 419 // HTTP code to return if token is expired, 419 Session Timeout (unofficial) is the default }
   );